nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 I also wanted to give a special thank to [Victoria](https://twitter.com/violasong), [Florens](https://twitter.com/fvsch) and [Matt Croud](https://twitter.com/Octavector).
 They helped us through the year, making design analysis and providing detailed mockups on complex problems.
 The console wouldn't be the same without their terrific work.

-As we start the new year, we already have 2 feature in mind for the first half of the year.
+As we start the new year, we already have 2 features in mind for the first half of the year.

 The first one is grouping warning messages from the same category.
 We know some warnings can be verbose and clutter the console, making the user **not** pay attention to those.
 So we are going to identify those messages and group them, while trying to find a way for the user to be notified.